Caribbean Clipper

-Orchestra as an arranger, specially for Glenn Miller, who recorded it in 1943.
+Orchestra as an arranger, specially for Glenn Miller, who recorded it in 1942.
+The music was copyrighted on July 10, 1942.
 The song was registered with the United States Copyright Office on October 23, 1942, by the Mutual Music Society.

 Recordings

 Glenn Miller

 Miller recorded a number of versions of the song, some of which were broadcast on radio programs such as his Chesterfield Broadcasts in 1942.
-He released the song through Victor in 1943, as the B-side to "Blue Rain".
-This recording featured Maurice Purtill on drums and Mel Powell on piano.
+He recorded the studio version at Victor Studios, Chicago, Illinois, on July 14, 1942.
+He released the song on Victor in 1943 as a 78 single as the B-side to "Blue Rain".
+This recording featured Maurice Purtill on drums.
+Mel Powell played piano on performances with the Glenn Miller Army Air Force Band.
 Billboard magazine ran an advert for the release that stated that "no hep nickel will miss this one!".
 Miller made a recording for the Treasury Star Parade—syndicated by the United States Department of the Treasury—on February 11, 1944.
 This recording was included on Magic Records' compilation The Glenn Miller Service Orchestra in the USA and Europe (Volume II).

 Miller also recorded a version of the song directly for broadcast on CBS Radio's I Sustain the Wings show.
 The recording was made at the war bond rally at the Chicago Theatre on April 15, 1944.

 Miller later recorded the song in Studio One at Abbey Road Studios (then known as EMI Studios) on November 27, 1944, as part of a propaganda broadcast.
 Recorded under the name "The American Band of the Allied Expeditionary Force", the session became Miller's last recording session before his disappearance.
-The broadcast was later issued on a number of albums as The Lost Recordings.
+The broadcast was later issued on a number of albums including The Lost Recordings.

 Personnel

-The personnel for Miller's Abbey Road recording were:
+The personnel for Miller's 1944 Abbey Road recording were: